prado-org/dotnetcore-webapp-ernesto/docs/About.md

 # About
-In this tutorial for C# development with ASP.NET Core, you create a C# ASP.NET Core web app in Visual Studio.
+In this tutorial for C# development with ASP.NET Core, you create a C# ASP.NET Core web app in Visual Studio or Visual Studio Code.

 This tutorial shows you how to: